Chief Officer Wilde - Master and Olympic

 While the Captain and other senior officers such as William Murdoch and Charles Lightoller had moved to Southampton when in 1907 the White Star Line had started running its large ocean liners out of Southampton, instead of Liverpool, there is no indication, despite the long journey back to see family at 25 Grey Road, Walton, Liverpool, that Wilde intended on moving the family south.

 On the 20th of September 1911, on the Olympic's fifth voyage and fourth with Wilde as Chief Officer there was a collision between the Olympic and the British cruiser the HMS Hawke.
 While the HMS Hawke suffered severe damage to her bow and nearly capsized, the Olympic was able to return to Southampton under her own power; no one was seriously injured or killed.
-Although the ship was technically under the control of the harbour pilot, Captain Smith was still in command of Olympic at the time of the incident.
+Although the ship was technically under the control of the harbour pilot, Trinity House Pilot George Bowyer, the reality is that Captain Smith was still in command of Olympic at the time of the incident.

 Wilde duly appeared before the Admiralty inquiry into the incident to give evidence.
 The inquiry found that the Olympic had indeed been responsible for the collision but absolved Smith specifically of blame, for his ship was under compulsory pilotage.